http-rs/tide/README.md

 ## Examples

-Create an HTTP server that takes JSON, validates it, and responds with a confirmation message.
+Create an HTTP server that receives a JSON body, validates it, and responds with a confirmation message.

 ```rust
 use tide::Request;